-The academic dean and the student's advisor evaluate and approve courses to be transferred from other regionally accredited colleges and universities.
+The academic dean and the student's advisor evaluate and approve courses to be transferred from other regional or national accredited colleges and universities.
 All courses accepted from other institutions must encompass the equivalent breadth and depth of courses offered in the school.